 - Increased the use of controller medications by more than two-fold

-- Nearly a 50 percent drop in subsequent ED visits
+- Achieved nearly a 50 percent drop in subsequent ED visits

 - Sustained improvements in numerous measures of quality of life

-Read our 2019 annual report to learn more about our program's efforts to improve pediatric asthma and better the lives of the children we serve.
+Read our annual reports to learn more about our program's efforts to improve pediatric asthma and better the lives of the children we serve.

 The IMPACT DC Asthma Clinic provides comprehensive asthma education, medical consultation and care coordination using a novel approach that is consistent with current national guidelines for asthma care.